Isaiah

 for the sake of his righteousness

-to make his law great and glorious.
+law great and glorious.

 22 But this is a people plundered and looted,